Raviteja0707200/Retail-Demand-Forecasting-and-Inventory-Analysis-project/README.md

-# Retail-Demand-Forecasting-and-Inventory-Analysis-project
+Retail Sales Forecasting and Store Performance Analysis

+Worked on Walmart sales data to understand sales trends, seasonal demand, and factors affecting store performance.
+Cleaned and analyzed historical sales records, explored the impact of holidays and external factors on sales, and identified patterns across different stores.

-Analyzed Walmart sales data to identify demand patterns and forecast future sales.
-Built a machine learning model, evaluated store performance, and generated business insights to support inventory planning and decision-making.
-Technologies: Python, Pandas, Scikit-Learn, Matplotlib, Seaborn.
+Built a machine learning model to forecast weekly sales and evaluated its performance using regression metrics.
+Visualized sales trends, compared store performance, and generated insights to support inventory planning and business decision-making.

+Technologies: Python, Pandas, NumPy, Scikit-Learn, Matplotlib, Seaborn

+Highlights:

+Analyzed sales data from multiple Walmart stores.
+Studied the impact of holidays, fuel prices, and economic indicators on sales.
+Built a forecasting model to predict future weekly sales.
+Identified top-performing stores and seasonal demand patterns.
+Provided inventory and sales planning recommendations based on forecasted demand.